Telecommunication-Telemedia-Assessment/SITI/python/README.md

 ## requirements
 * python3, with the following packages
-    * numpy, pandas, skvideo, scipy
+    * numpy, pandas, scikit-video, scipy

 ## usage
 see `./siti.py --help`: